-As a State agency, HESC participates in the New York State Health Insurance Program (NYSHIP), which is administered by the State as an agent multiple employer defined benefit plan.
+As a State agency, HESC participates in the New York State Health Insurance Program (NYSHIP), which is administered by the State as a single employer defined benefit plan and financial information is reported in an agency fund and accounted for on the accrual basis of accounting.
 The plan under the State provides certain healthcare benefits for eligible retired employees and their dependents under a single employer noncontributory healthcare plan.
 Article XI of the New York State Civil Service Law assigns the authority to NYSHIP to establish and amend the benefit provision of the plan and to establish maximum obligations of the plan members to contribute to the plan.
 The State's plan states that employees and/or their dependents become eligible for these benefits at 55 years of age when the employee has 10 years of State service.
 In calculating the 10 year service requirement, all of the employee's service need not be with the State, but may be a composite of State service and service in other qualified sectors.
 Employees with no prior State service must work a minimum of 10 years before they and their dependents are eligible for the retirement medical benefits.
 Eligible retirees are required to contribute to the cost of coverage for health insurance benefits, and the rates are based on the negotiated contract rates effective for single or dependent coverage at the time of retirement.
 NYSHIP does not issue a stand-alone financial report and NYSHIP's agent activities are included within the financial statements of the State.

-During the fiscal year ended March 31, 2017, NYSHIP provided health insurance coverage through the Empire Plan, an indemnity health insurance plan with managed care components; 10 Health Maintenance

-Organizations (HMOs); and through the Student Employee Health Plan (SEHP).
+During the fiscal year ended March 31, 2018, NYSHIP provided health insurance coverage through the Empire Plan, an indemnity health insurance plan with managed care components; 10 Health Maintenance Organizations (HMOs); and through the Student Employee Health Plan (SEHP).
 Generally, these include hospital, medical, mental health and substance abuse benefits, and prescription drug benefits.